 Disable Lightweight Pooling

 This rule checks that lightweight pooling is disabled on the server.
 Setting lightweightpooling to 1 causes SQL Server to switch to fiber mode scheduling.
 Fiber mode is intended for certain situations in which the context switching of the UMS workers is the important bottleneck in performance.
 Because this is rare, fiber mode seldom improves performance or scalability on the typical system.
+Improved context switching in Windows Server 2003 has also reduced the need for fiber mode.

 Best Practices Recommendations